 9. Cook During the Off-Hours

-When it is time to prepare lunch or dinner, the kitchen can get crowded.
-It can be nerve-racking if you are cooking in a crowded kitchen.
+When it's time to prepare lunch or dinner, the kitchen can become crowded.
+It can be nerve-racking when cooking in a crowded kitchen.
+You can avoid the crowd if you cook before or after a busy time.
+When cooking in a hostel kitchen, remember to always clean up after yourself.

-10. Always Check the Kitchen “Situation” in a Hostel Before you Travel
+10. Always Check the Kitchen "Situation" in a Hostel Before You Travel

 Three Easy Recipes